 Sub-Fund Investment Objective Investment Restrictions GITA Restriction for Multi-Asset Sub-Funds applies (min.
 25%) Benchmark: none Allianz Global Intelligent Cities Income Long-term income and capital growth by investing in global Equity and Bond Markets with a focus on companies whose business will benefit from or is currently related to evolution of intelligent cities and connected communities.
 Companies which will benefit from evolution of intelligent cities and connected communities are companies which (i) currently generate (either directly or indirectly) a material part of their business activities (sales, profits or expenses) in the evolution of intelligent cities and connected communities, or (ii) currently (either directly or indirectly) engage in, and will likely materially increase the importance of engagement in the evolution of intelligent cities and connect communities on short-term or mid-term pursuant to the portfolio manager's discretionary assessment.
 Companies currently related to evolution of intelligent cities and connected communities are companies which aim to improve quality of living or enhance performance or interactivity of urban services through the use of technology and/or a sharing-economy business model, and are mainly, but not exclusively, engaged in the following areas: infrastructure, building, mobility, home, safety and security, renewable energy, and healthcare.
 Min.
-70% of Sub-Fund assets are invested in Equities and/or Debt Securities in accordance with the investment objective, where up to 100% of Sub-Fund assets may be invested in either Equities or Debt Securities respectively Max.
-35% of Sub-Fund assets may be invested in High-Yield Investments Type 1 (Debt Securities which qualify as convertible debt securities which are rated below Invested in Debt Securities which are rated below Investment Grade Sub-Fund assets may be invested in Emerging Markets Max.
-55% of Sub-Fund assets may be invested in the China A-Sha
+70% of Sub-Fund assets are invested in Equities and/or Debt Securities in accordance with the investment objective, where up to 100% of Sub-Fund assets may be invested in either Equities or Debt Securities irrespectively Max.
+35% of Sub-Fund assets may be invested in High-Yield Investments Type 1 (Debt Securities which qualify as convertible debt securities irrespective of their rating). however, within this limit, Sub-Fund assets may be invested in Debt Securities that are only rated CC (Standard & Poor's or equivalent by other rating agencies) or lower (including max.
+10% of Sub-Fund assets may be invested in Debt Securities which are rated below Investment Grade Sub-Fund assets may be invested in Debt Securities which are rated below Investment Grade Sub-Fund assets may be invested in Debt Securities which are rated below Investment Grade Sub-Fund assets may be invested in Debt Securities which are rated below In